3kh0/ext-remover/README.md

 <details>
 <summary><b>Downgrading</b> (Change versions)</summary>
-Downgrading can be used for several exploits, to get to a version that does not have patches for sertain exploits, sutch as LTBEEF.
+Downgrading can be used for several exploits, to get to a version that does not have patches for certain exploits, sutch as LTBEEF.
 This is a built in feature of ChromeOS.

 ![image](https://user-images.githubusercontent.com/58097612/212685863-3d6b8ce1-7caa-4735-95a8-8eb6787b227c.png)